 Bilateral stimulation is a key element of Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 We already know that EMDR is highly effective in treating post-traumatic stress disorder.
-Whether done in-person or online, this therapy can help people dealing with trauma get their life back to normal.
-Some even decide to have it self-administered.
+Whether done in-person or online, this therapy can help people suffering from trauma get their life back to normal.
+Some even choose to have it self-administered.

-Bilateral stimulation plays an important role in this therapy, and there are several options for this.
-However, the use and goal are pretty much the same regardless of the bilateral stimulation device used.
+Bilateral stimulation (stimulation of both sides which in this case refers to the brain) plays an important role in this therapy.
+There are several options for this; the use and goals are essentially the same regardless of which bilateral stimulation device is utilized.

 What is Bilateral Stimulation?